rhuygen/f-fee-tui/ROADMAP.md

 ### AEB Mode

-- How can we determine the AEB mode?
-Is this only from the HK data?
+- [x] The AEB State shall be determined from the AEB HK data that is sent every cycle.

 ### AEB Commanding

+- [x] Implement AEB Power ON/OFF commands
 - [ ] Implement AEB mode changing commands

 ### Running an SFT